Arthaey/OmnifocusInboxToBeeminder/README.md

 1. Log into Beeminder.
 Create a new "Inbox less" goal.
 When prompted, give it a shortname like ```omnifocuszero```
 1. Get your Beeminder token here: https://www.beeminder.com/api/v1/auth_token.json
-1. Run the script in your console, as described above: ```ruby main.rb -k MYSECRETBEEMINDERAPIKEY -g omnifocuszero```.
+1. Run the script in your console, as described above: ```ruby omnifocustobeeminder.rb -k MYSECRETBEEMINDERAPIKEY -g omnifocuszero```.
 The -k option should be the auth token you got in the previous step.
 1. On the Beeminder website, check to see if the new datapoint was registered.
 Below the chart for your goal, there is a section called Add Data.
-It should say something like, ```28 14 "Automated Omnifocus count as of 10/28/2013 at 7:04 AM"```.
+It should say something like, ```Automated Omnifocus count as of 10/28/2013 at 7:04 AM```.
 If you see the datapoint, the script is working.
 If you don't see the datapoint, you have a problem.
 In that case, stop here until you fix it.
 1. Schedule the script to run using launchd: http://notes.jerzygangi.com/creating-a-launchd-task-that-calls-ruby-using-rvm/.
 If you're not using rvm, you can skip over those sections.

 ## Help & contributions